Hantavirus pulmonary syndrome: Environment

 Rodent species that carry hantaviruses inhabit a diverse range of habitats, including desert-like biomes, equatorial and tropical forests, swamps, savannas, fields, and salt marshes.
 The seroprevalence of hantaviruses in their host species has been observed to range from 5.9% to 38% in the Americas, and 3% to about 19% worldwide, depending on testing method and location.
 In some places, such as South Korea, routine trapping of wild rodents is performed to surveil hantavirus circulation.

 Climate change and environmental degradation increase contact areas between rodent hosts and humans, which increases potential exposure to hantaviruses.
 An example of this was the 1993 Four Corners outbreak in the United States, which was immediately preceded by elevated rainfall from the 1992–1993 El Niño warming period.
 This caused a substantial growth in the food supply for rodents, which led to rapid growth in their population and facilitated greater spread of the hantavirus that caused that outbreak.

 Rainfall is consistently associated with hantavirus incidence in various patterns.
 Heavy rainfall is a risk factor for outbreaks in the following months, but may negatively affect incidence by flooding rodent burrows and nests.
 In places that have wet and dry seasons, infections are more common in the wet season than in the dry season.
 Low rainfall and drought are associated with decreased incidence since such conditions result in a smaller rodent population, but displacement of rodent populations via drought or flood can lead to an increase in rodent-human interactions and infections.

 Temperature has varying effects on hantavirus transmission.
-Higher temperatures create unfavorable environments for virus survival and decrease activity levels of Neotropic rodents, but can cause rodents to seek shelter from heat in human settings and are beneficial for aerosol production.
+Higher temperatures create unfavorable environments for virus survival and decrease activity levels of Neotropic rodents, but can cause rodents to seek shelter from heat in human settings, and are beneficial for aerosol production.
 Lower temperatures can prolong virus survival outside a host.
 Extreme temperatures, whether hot or cold, are associated with lower disease incidence.
 High humidity can benefit rodent populations in warm climates, where it may positively impact plant growth and thus food availability for rodents.

 History

 In 1993, an outbreak of highly lethal ARDS occurred in the Four Corners region of the United States.
-This outbreak was determined to be caused by a hantavirus, now named Sin Nombre virus, and represented the first confirmed instance of hantaviruses endemic to the Americas that could cause disease as well as the discovery of a new type of disease caused by hantaviruses.
+This outbreak was determined to be caused by a hantavirus, now named Sin Nombre virus, and represented the first confirmed instance of hantaviruses endemic to the Americas that could cause disease, as well as the discovery of a new type of disease caused by hantaviruses.
 Following the outbreak, the new disease was named "hantavirus pulmonary syndrome".
 During subsequent years, many additional hantaviruses that cause HPS were discovered in the Americas.
 Andes virus was identified in 1995.
 Human-to-human transmission of Andes virus was first reported in an outbreak in 1996 in El Bolsón, Argentina.
 Since then, sporadic outbreaks with reported person-to-person transmission have occurred.
+In 2026, Andes virus was responsible for an outbreak aboard the MV Hondius while the ship was at sea.